 - Caching plugins like WP Rocket offers to cache WebP images to boost the page loading speed.
 However, these caching plugins will not detect WebP images in SiteGround server.
 You can confirm with the plugin developer before enabling caching of WebP images.

 - WebP option is not available for the sites still using cPanel setup.
-You have wait for SiteGround to migrate your account to Site Tools.
+You have wait for SiteGround to migrate your account to Site Tools (this should have been by this time for all users).

 - You have to use SG Optimizer plugin to enable WebP, without the plugin there is no way you can enable from your hosting account.